 Grief & Children

-The McClean Fletcher Center helps families journey through their grief to find healing and peace.
-It is a safe place which helps them integrate love, life and loss into their daily lives.
+McClean Fletcher Center helps families journey through their grief to find healing and peace.
+It is a safe place that helps them integrate love, life, and loss into their daily lives.

-The effects of losing a loved one cross all cultural and economic boundaries.
+The impact of losing a loved one crosses all cultural and economic boundaries.
 We understand that when a loved one dies, it is often a difficult time financially.
 The Center does not charge fees for its services.
 We rely on private individual donations, foundation grants, special events, and our annual Heartstrings Gala fundraiser.

 “Even the smallest of hearts may bear the heaviest burdens, and triumph.”